chr33z/vscode-lingua/README.md

 ## Usage:

 Lingua is automatically started when you work on an Angular project.
-But to use its features you first have to specify at least one lang-file (e.g. `en.json`, `de.json`, ...)
+But to use its features you first have to specify at least one language file (e.g. `en.json`, `de.json`, ...)

-This is done by opening the [lang].json file in the editor and selecting right-click context menu "_Set as language file_".
-Enter the lang identifier, which you want to use (e.g. `en`) in the quick promt field.
+This is done by opening the [language].json file in the editor and selecting right-click context menu "_Set as language file_".
+Enter the language identifier, which you want to use (e.g. `en`) in the quick promt field.
 Lingua automatically creates a `.lingua` settings file in the root of your project.

 > The first file you set as a language file will be your default language.
 This means mouse-over translations are generated from this language file.
-You can change the default in the settings with the `defaultLang` parameter
+You can change the default in the settings with the `defaultLanguage` parameter

 ### Creating new translations